 The Abortion Pill also known as RU486 is a chemical abortion procedure that is approved by the FDA for use during the first 10 weeks of pregnancy only.
 The Abortion Pill consists of two medications, Mifepristone and Misoprostol, which work together to terminate a pregnancy.
 The first medication is taken at the doctor’s office and blocks the production of progesterone which supports the embryo.
 The second medication is taken at home 24-48 hours later and causes the uterus to cramp and expel the pregnancy.
 Average bleeding lasts 9-16 days, but can last more than 30 days.
 7-14 days later, a return visit is required to confirm the abortion is complete.
 A surgical procedure is required in the event of an incomplete abortion.

-The FDA recommends an ultrasound before taking the pills if “the duration of pregnancy is uncertain or if ectopic is suspected.”
+The FDA recommends an ultrasound before taking the abortion pills.

 If you’re not a candidate for the abortion pill (non-surgical) or if the abortion pill fails, a surgical abortion would be necessary.
 Some of the most common surgical abortion procedures include manual vacuum aspiration (D&C), dilation and evacuation (D&E) and induction abortion.

 Vacuum Aspiration (D&C)

 - Performed up to 13 weeks of pregnancy

 - Requires a local anesthetic injected into or near the cervix.